Samastipur: Demographics

 As of 2011 Indian Census, Samastipur had a total population of 62,935, of which 33,025 were males and 29,910 were females.
 Population within the age group of 0 to 6 years was 8,252.
 The total number of literates in Samastipur was 46,416, which constituted 73.8% of the population with male literacy of 77.2% and female literacy of 69.9%.
 The effective literacy rate of 7+ population of Samastipur was 84.9%, of which male literacy rate was 88.9% and female literacy rate was 80.4%.
 The Scheduled Castes and Scheduled Tribes population was 9,219 and 249 respectively.
 Samastipur had 12062 households in 2011.

 Education

 Samastipur has several schools and colleges.
 Most of the colleges are affiliated to the Lalit Narayan Mithila University, Darbhanga.

 The Dr. Rajendra Prasad Central Agriculture University, is located near the town, in Pusa.
 This university was constructed in 1970 near the ruins of Pusa Institute which was the Indian Agricultural Research Institute built during the British regime.

 AHS Nursing College & Hospital is a nursing college established in 2023, situated in Tajpur Road, Sub Division Samastipur, affiliated with the Bihar University of Health Sciences and Bihar Nurses Registration Council.

 IGNOU has several study centres in Samastipur.

 Transport

 Road

+CM Nitish Kumar laid the foundation stone of ROB construction work on NH-322 in Samastipur with Deputy Chief Minister Samrat Choudhary and Samastipur District Magistrate Raushan Kushwaha.

 Bihar State Road Transport Corporation (B.S.R.T.C) operates bus services to the neighbouring states of Jharkhand, West Bengal and Uttar Pradesh.